Big Ramsey degrees using parameter spaces: Applications

-Fix a finite structure $\str{A}$ and a finite coloring $\chi$ of $\str{M}\choose \str{A}$.
-Denote by $\mathcal A$ the set of all transversal structures in $\str{N}\choose \str{A}$.
-Consider a finite coloring $\chi'$ of $\mathcal A$ defined by $\chi'(\widetilde{\str{A}})=\chi(f^{-1}(\widetilde{\str{A}}))$.
-For every $1\leq i\leq n$ this coloring projects by $\pi_i$ to a finite coloring of finite substructures of $\str{N}_i$ and consequently also of $\str{P}$.
-This follows from the fact that vertex set of $\str{N}_j$ is $\str{P}\choose\str{N}_j$, for every $1\leq j\leq n$ and thus preimages of vertices in projection $\pi_i$ are all finite and isomorphic.
+Fix a finite structure $\str{A}$ and a finite colouring $\chi$ of $\Emb(\str{A},\str{M})$.
+Denote by $\mathcal A$ the set of all transversal structures in $\Emb(\str{A},\str{N})$.
+Consider a finite colouring $\chi'$ of $\mathcal A$ defined by $\chi'(\widetilde{\str{A}})=\chi(f(\widetilde{\str{A}}))$.
+For every $1\leq i\leq n$ this colouring projects by $\pi_i$ to a finite colouring of finite substructures of $\str{N}_i$ and consequently also of $\str{O}$.
+This follows from the fact that the vertex set of $\str{N}_j$ is $\Emb(\str{N}_j,\str{O})$, for every $1\leq j\leq n$ and thus preimages of vertices in projection $\pi_i$ are all finite and isomorphic.
 By a repeated application of Theorem~\ref{thm:posets2} it follows that $\str{N}$ has finite big Ramsey degrees.
-By the existence of embedding $e$ the corollary follows. \end{proof} Corollary \ref{cor:interposition} has further consequences.
-Superposing the Rado graph (which is the Urysohn $S$-metric space for $S=\{0,1,2\}$) and the universal homogeneous structure in language with one unary relation one can obtain that the random countable bipartite graph has finite big Ramsey degrees.
+By the existence of embedding $e$, the corollary follows. \end{proof} Corollary \ref{cor:interposition} has further consequences.
+Superposing the Rado graph (which is the Urysohn $S$-metric space for $S=\{0,1,2\}$) and the universal homogeneous structure in the language with one unary relation one can obtain that the random countable bipartite graph has finite big Ramsey degrees.
 This follows from the fact that the random countable bipartite graph can be defined in the superposition by considering only those edges where precisely one of the endpoints is in the unary relation.

-Similarly, superposing the linear order with the universal homogeneous structure in language with one unary relation it follows that the homogeneous dense local order has big Ramsey degrees (as shown by Laflamme, Nguyen Van Thé and Sauer~\cite{laflamme2010partition}).
+Similarly, by superposing the linear order with the universal homogeneous structure in the language with one unary relation it follows that the homogeneous dense local order has finite big Ramsey degrees (this was shown by Laflamme, Nguyen Van Thé, and Sauer~\cite{laflamme2010partition}).
 Superposing multiple linear and partial orders leads to big Ramsey equivalents of results of Soki\'c~\cite{sokic2013ramsey}, Solecki and Zhao~\cite{solecki2017ramsey}, and Dragani{\'c} and Ma{\v{s}}ulovi{\'c}~\cite{draganic2019ramsey}.